ojaha065/simplePHPLoginSystem/README.md

 #### I have a database but don't what any of that jargon about tables and colums mean.
 Help?
 ~~Don't know your SQL?
 Don't worry, just wait a little while.
 I'm planning to create a automatic wizard that can do most of this stuff for you.~~ After inserting your database info into **/utils/databaseConnect.php** navigate to **/install/createTable.php**.
 That should create needed table for you.
 ##### createTable.php just redirects me to the login page!
 Something went wrong when trying to connect you your database.
+Try turning more verbose error messages on in **/config/config.php**.
 Double check the your database hostname, port, name and credentials and check the general FAQ below for more help.

 #### I don't know what port my database is using.
 MySQL default is 3306.